Parsha 26: Shemini (Eighth) שְּׁמִינִי

 Messianic Education Australia (MEA)

-Parsha in 60 Seconds Presents Miketz
+Parsha in 60 Seconds Presents Tzav

-Parsha 10
+Parsha 25

 A NOTE FROM MESSIANIC EDUCATION AUSTRALIA: The independent views expressed in this video are for open learning and discussion purposes only and are not to persuade or determine biblical doctrine.